-When -K or Encrypt is enabled, file data, directory listings, object handler data, and all other transaction contents are encrypted in additition to the request information.
-When content encryption is disabled, only the request information (usernames, passwords, paths, meta data, etc.) is encrypted.
+When -K or Encrypt is enabled, file data, directory listings, object handler data, and all other transaction contents are encrypted in addition to the request information.
+When content encryption is disabled, only the metadata is encrypted.

 Usernames and passwords are always encrypted.

 Administrators wishing to ensure that content is always encrypted can do so using the server's RequireEncrypt option.

 Using encryption will increase the CPU load of both the server and the client computers which may cause a reduction in performance.
 On modern systems, one or two CPU cores is needed to support each gigabit per second of encrypted throughput.